section-engineering-education/engineering-education/content/articles/how-to-control-a-servo-motor-using-a-raspberry-pi-3/index.md

 #### Step 1: Connecting the motor to Raspberry Pi through wires
 Take note that the motor has a set of 3 wires, red, brown, and orange.
 The red one is `+ve` and the brown one is `-ve`.

-The orange wire is used to transmit the control signals i.e., Pulse width modulation control signal.
+The orange wire is used to send the control signals i.e., Pulse width modulation control signal.
 The 3 wires are connected to different pins on the raspberry pi.

-Therefore, for flexibility, we will connect them using jumper cables as shown in the diagram below:
+Thus, for flexibility, we will connect them using jumper cables as shown in the diagram below:

 ![Jumper cable connection](/engineering-education/how-to-control-a-servo-motor-using-a-raspberry-pi-3/jumper-cable.png)